tminglei/form-binder/README.md

 }
 ```

-`form-binder` hasn't built-in support for `scalatra`, though it was created for a scalatra-based project.
-But you can  do it easily like below:
+`form-binder` **hasn't built-in support for Scalatra**, though it was created for a scalatra-based project.
+But you can do it youself easily like below:
 ```scala
 // firstly, create your FormBindSupport.scala
 import com.github.tminglei.bind.simple._